reworkcss/rework-npm/README.md

 ## Reference

-### `reworkNPM([dir])`
+### `reworkNPM([opts])`

-Creates a new plugin for rework that will import files from NPM. `dir` is the directory of the source file.
-The current working directory will be used if no directory is provided.
+Creates a new plugin for rework that will import files from NPM.

+If `opts` is a string, it is used as the `dir` option.

+Valid options:

+ * `dir`: The directory where the source file is located.
+If not specified, it uses the current directory.
+ * `root`: The directory where all source files are located.
+This is used for source maps.
+All imported files will have file paths relative to this directory in the source maps.
+By default this uses the `dir` option.